 ● Vulnerability analysis with Artifact Registry

-Section 3: Applying site reliability engineering practices to a service (~23% of the exam)
+Section 3: Applying site reliability engineering practices to applications (~23% of the exam)

 3.1 Balancing change, velocity, and reliability of the service.
 Considerations include: